 I just need to trigger a deploy automatically every day at 9AM, somehow.
 So I looked on the Netlify interface if they had any kind of automated timer for recurring deploys.
 There is no such feature, however they have a WebHook endpoint.

 So I looked for something that I can configure to POST to the WebHook every day.
-Enter Zapier.

-Now, on Netlify I just created a WebHook URL
+On Netlify I created a WebHook URL

 which gave me a custom URL to call: